The Juror: Production

-Columbia Pictures acquired the movie rights to the unpublished book for $1.5 million.
+Columbia Pictures acquired the film rights to the unpublished book for $1.5 million.
 They then paid Ted Tally over $1 million to write the screenplay.

 Reception

 Critical response

 The Juror was a critical failure.
 It holds a 22% approval rating on Rotten Tomatoes based on 23 reviews, with an average rating of 4.5/10.
 The site's consensus states: "Self-serious despite its abundance of trite twists, The Juror is a drab thriller that audiences may hold in contempt."
 Moore won a joint Razzie Award for Worst Actress for both her performance in this film and in Striptease.
 She was also nominated for the same joint award at the 1996 Stinkers Bad Movie Awards but lost to Whoopi Goldberg for Theodore Rex, Eddie, and Bogus.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on a scale of A+ to F.

 Box office

-The film grossed $22.7 million in the United States and Canada and $60 million worldwide, against its $44 million budget.
+The film grossed $22.7 million in the United States and Canada and $63 million worldwide, against its $44 million budget.